PostHog/posthog.com/contents/blog/equity_explainer.md

 ### Exercise Window

 Regardless of whether you resign, or are let go for performance reasons, you will have 10 years from the day you were hired to exercise your options.
 In most companies, you have only three months to exercise your options before you lose them entirely, which can make tax optimization and planning a stressful and difficult process.
+We also believe that this window allows you the opportunity to watch the company's growth before deciding to exercise your options.
+One thing to note is that based on IRS law, tax advantaged ISOs convert into NSOs after 3 months, so there may still be an incentive to exercise sooner.

 In the unlikely event that you are let go “with cause” (i.e. for gross misconduct, like embezzlement or discrimination), you will forfeit your options, which we feel is only fair.